jacobcancode/LitConnect/navigation/share_and_care/dnhscafe/cafe_store.md

 ---
 layout: page
-title: DNHS Cafe Store
+title: LitConnect Cafe Store
 description: Purchase coffee using your d'nero you earned from helping!
-permalink: /dnhscafestore/
+permalink: /cafe
 ---
 <style>
 body {